mpi-sws-rse/datablox/README.rst

-Note that, when Datablox itself is installed on the master node (via the ``install_datablox.py`` script), a node database entry named ``master`` corresponding to the master node is automatically created.
+Note that, when Datablox itself is installed on the master node (via the ``install_datablox.py`` script), a node database entry named ``master``, corresponding to the master node, is automatically created.

 The ``djmctl`` utility is part of the *Distributed Job Manager*, which is installed as a part of Datablox.
 More details may be found at https://github.com/genforma/dist_job_mgr.